utiasDSL/mimo_fmpc_socp/README.md

 <img src="figures/blockdiagram.png" alt="block diagram" width="800">

-Learning-based control techniques are used to control systems with uncertain dynamics by leveraging data from past trajectories to learn a system model.
-However, learning-based controllers are often computationally inefficient, limiting their use in practice.
-To address this limitation, we propose a learning-based controller that exploits differential flatness—a structural property of many useful systems—for the efficient control of general nonlinear affine multi-input differentially flat systems.
-Recent research on exploiting flatness for learning-based control either doesn’t  account for input constraints, is only formulated for single-input systems, or is specialized for a specific system (i.e., a quadrotor).
-In contrast, our approach uses a safety filter that guarantees probabilistic asymptotic stability, probabilistic flat state constraint satisfaction, and can account for constraints on the system input.
-Additionally, our proposed controller is composed of two sequential convex optimizations, enabling efficient control while relying solely on learned dynamics.
-Using a quadrotor simulation, we show that our approach achieves similar performance as a nonlinear model predictive controller that has perfect knowledge of the system dynamics, validating the functionality of our approach for learning-based control.
+Learning-based control techniques use data from past trajectories to control systems with uncertain dynamics.
+However, learning-based controllers are often computationally inefficient, limiting their practicality.
+To address this limitation, we propose a learning-based controller that exploits differential flatness, a property of many robotic systems.
+Recent research on using flatness for learning-based control either is limited in that it (i) ignores input constraints, (ii) applies only to single-input systems, or (iii) is tailored to specific platforms.
+In contrast, our approach uses a system extension and block-diagonal cost formulation to control general multi-input, nonlinear, affine systems.
+Furthermore, it satisfies input and half-space flat state constraints and guarantees probabilistic Lyapunov decrease using only two sequential convex optimizations.
+We show that our approach performs similarly to, but is multiple times more efficient than, a Gaussian process model predictive controller in simulated and real experimental quadrotor tracking tasks.

 This code is based on [safe-control-gym](https://github.com/utiasDSL/safe-control-gym/).
 The GP implementation with affine kernel is based on [fmpc_socp](https://github.com/utiasDSL/fmpc_socp)